TurkuNLP/turkunlp.github.io/finnish_nlp.md

 A mass-scale corpus of Internet Finnish with automatic syntactic analysis.
 Currently includes about 3.7 billion tokens.

+The project has three aims: 1) The creation of a language resource with automatic morphological and syntactic analyses, 2) The classification of the entire Parsebank to coherent subcorpora, 3) The creation of an online user interface

-**Online search:** Finnish Internet Parsebank corpus in <http://bionlp-www.utu.fi/dep_search/>
+**Online search of the morpho-syntactic features:** Finnish Internet Parsebank corpus in <http://bionlp-www.utu.fi/dep_search/>

+**Semantic similarity of words:** An online demo which lets you query semantically similar words using a word2vec model trained on the Parsebank data, <http://bionlp-www.utu.fi/wv_demo/>

-**Main references:** TODO
+**Main references:**
+J. Luotolahti; J. Kanerva; V. Laippala; S. Pyysalo; F. Ginter.
+Towards Universal Web Parsebanks.
+Proceedings of the International Conference on Dependency Linguistics (Depling'15).
+2015

 **Contact:** Filip Ginter (ginter@cs.utu.fi), Veronika Laippala (mavela@utu.fi)

 ## Search Tool for Dependency Graphs (dep_search)

-Tool for searching sub-graph constructions from dependency graphs.
+Tool for searching morpho-syntactic constructions from dependency graphs.

 More information on the dep_search's project page: <http://bionlp-www.utu.fi/dep_search/>